ptr0x1/kanboard-plugin-zulip/README.md

 You might want to filter down the events that trigger a push.
 You use the optional filter entry for this.
 If no filter is added then every event will trigger a push notification.
 If you add one (or more) events then ONLY those events will trigger the notification.

-To use them, add the filters separated with a comma for example: CREATE,CLOSE
+To use them, add the filters separated with a comma for example: task.create,task.move.column

 The following events can be added to the filter: